arunvjn/Typescript/README.md

 Type definition files
 A file is like a adapter between typescript code and JS code which helps typescript understand the type of all the methods and variables in the JS code.

+--Sorting app

+Nodemon for hot reload
+Concurrently for running scripts together
+-tsc -w && nodemon build/index.js

+type - string | number [] -> restrict the incoming object to have properties which are an intersection of string and number (indexOf, splice etc)

+Type Guard - use "instanceof"(objects created with function constructors) or "typeof"(for primitives)

+Abstract class
+-Cannot be used to create an object directly.
+-Can be used only as parent class
+-Can contain implementations for some methods.
+Implemented methods can mak reference to methods and properties that do not exist yet but their signatures needs to be declared in the abstract class.
+-Can make child promise to implement a method.